German declension: Definite article

-The definite articles (der, etc.) correspond to the English "the".
+The definite articles (der, die, etc.) correspond to the English "the".

 Indefinite article

-The indefinite articles (ein, etc.) correspond to English "a", "an".
+The indefinite articles (ein, eine, etc.) correspond to English "a", "an".
 Note: ein is also a numeral which corresponds to English "one" (i.e. 1).

 Ein has no plural; as in English, the plural indefinite article is null, as in "There are cows in the field." ("Es gibt Kühe auf dem Felde.").
 Instead, the declension of the pronoun kein (no, not any, not one) is given, which follows the plural paradigm.

 Adjectival pronouns

 Certain adjectival pronouns also decline like der: all-, dies-, jed-, jen-, manch-, solch-, welch-.
 These are called der-words (Der-Wort).

 The general declension pattern is as shown in the following table: